How to care for vaginal flora with probiotics

 Microorganisms?
 Bacteria?

 You may have looked surprised.
-Sometimes it may be surprising to know that having bacteria in our body is a positive thing.
+It can sometimes be surprising to learn that having bacteria in our bodies is a good thing.

-But let's go to the beginning of everything...
+But let's go back to the beginning of it all…

-Let's see, in the human body there are bacteria that are known as saprophytes or commensals, that is, good for the body.
-Without them, our body would not function at its best.
+Okay, so in the human body there are bacteria known as saprophytes or commensals, meaning they are beneficial to the organism.
+Without them, our body wouldn't function at 100%.

-Probiotics are a selection of these identified good bacteria, capable of providing benefits to our health.
+Probiotics are a selection of these identified good bacteria, capable of providing benefits for our health.

-We can absorb probiotics through certain foods or supplements made in laboratories.
+We can absorb probiotics through certain foods or laboratory-made supplements.

 Origin of the term probiotic

-The word 'probiotic' combines two Latin words: pro and biota.
-Their joint meaning is 'for life'.
-And, in fact, it seems an appropriate name considering that there are almost more bacteria than cells in the human body.
+The word 'probiotic' combines two Latin words: pro y biotaIts combined meaning is 'for life'.
+And, in fact, it seems a fitting name considering that there are almost more bacteria than cells in the human body.

 How do bacteria work?

-It is known that these bacteria are capable of adhering to the intestinal walls to perform their functions there.
-However, if the intestinal walls are too damaged, it will be interesting to first work on them so that the probiotics can really remain in the body.
+These bacteria are known to adhere to the intestinal walls to perform their functions there.
+However, if the intestinal walls are too damaged, it would be beneficial to first address this damage so that the probiotics can effectively remain in the body.

-But... and the vaginal flora, what relationship does it have with probiotics?
+But… what about vaginal flora, what is its relationship with probiotics?

 Until now, the benefits of taking probiotics at the intestinal level were known, but now it is also known that these probiotics can modify the bacterial environment of other mucous membranes in the body such as the skin, eyes or vagina.